p0gram3r/java-playground/README.md

-playground for java libs and frameworks
+This is a playground for evaluating java libs and frameworks.

+Plain hacking, little quality and style :-)